Emotional & Mental Wellbeing In Children With Diabetes

 It is likely that your child will feel different from their peers.
 They can find the practicalities of diabetes management annoying and distracting and get frustrated and disillusioned when their glucose levels are out of range.
 It is common for both children and teens to feel controlled by their diabetes and find ways to fight against it.
 This can include secretive eating, not injecting insulin or checking their glucose levels.
 They might also try to manage your feelings, perhaps telling you false glucose levels, so not to worry you.

 People with diabetes have higher rates of 3 mental health disorders than people without diabetes - depression, anxiety, and eating disorders.

 Is my child with diabetes at risk of depression and anxiety?

 It is important to know that anxiety and depression can be overlooked in people with diabetes.
 This is because the physical signs of depression and anxiety can be the same as that of hyperglycaemia and hypoglycaemia.
-For this reason, it is important to look at the emotional and thinking aspects of a person's wellbeing.
+For this reason, it is important to look at the behavioural and thinking aspects of a person's wellbeing.

 Expressing suicidal thoughts and plans